Nahid3007/mesh2vtk/README.md

 Currently I will try to focus on converting ANSYS FE models and post-processing some results.

-But still the focus will be in the future to convert also:
+But still - as already started - the focus will be in the future to also convert:
 - Nastran (.bdf, .dat) / OptiStruct (.fem) containing `CQUAD4`,`CTRIA3`, `CHEXA`, `CPENTA` and `CTETRA (2nd order only)` elements
 - Abaqus